AMReX-Codes/amrex/Docs/sphinx_documentation/source/AmrLevel.rst

     enum StateType { Phi_Type = 0,
                      NUM_STATE_TYPE };

-In our tutorial code, we use the function :cpp:`AmrLevelAdv::variableSetup` to tell our simulation about the :cpp:`StateData` (e.g., how many variables, ghost cells, nodality, etc.).
+In our tutorial code, we use the function :cpp:`AmrLevelAdv::variableSetUp` to tell our simulation about the :cpp:`StateData` (e.g., how many variables, ghost cells, nodality, etc.).
 Note that if you have more than one :cpp:`StateType`, each of the different :cpp:`StateData` carried in the state array can have